khalilbalaree/khalilbalaree.github.io/_pages/about.md

 I am a second-year PhD student at University of Alberta, and supervised by Prof. [Lili Mou](https://lili-mou.github.io/).
 Before this, I received my bachelor and master's degrees at University of Alberta.

 My research interest includes NLP and ML.
-I am interested in the explainablility of the representations that can be understood by either machine learning models or human.
+Specifically, I am interested in the explainablility of the representations that can be understood by either machine learning models or human.
 I am also interested in the communication and interaction between different large language models.

 ### About Me
 I am an outdoor enthusiast.
 I like snowboarding and skiing in winter, and mountain biking and hiking in summer.